Getting correct information to younger generation

 This would pertain to your non-farming children, as well as your farming children, giving your non-farming children a chance to read about and understand the other side of the coin in agri-business.

-In addition, you can send me emails of people who do not receive Tri-State Neighbor any longer.
+In addition, you can send me emails of people who do not receive Farm & Ranch Guide any longer.

 Part of our new service also includes a reminder service.
 If you send me your birthday, your spouse’s birthday, your children’s birthdays, we can send out an email or a text to wish them Happy Birthday – as well as a reminder to you.